Mccullahz/Mccullahz/README.md

 **Current Projects**
 - [My Portfolio](https://zylarmccullah.tech) - My personal portfolio website currently being refactored with React-TS, continually being updated with new projects and skills as I build myself.
 - [Process Management Simulator](https://github.com/Mccullahz/process-management-simulator) - Built by a team of 3 in CS3200 (Operating Systems) at Indiana Tech using Go + Wails, this project simulates process management in an operating system.
 It includes features like process creation, scheduling, and termination.
-- [Audi-DTC-CLI] Currently closed source - A command line tool for reading and clearing DTCs (Diagnostic Trouble Codes) from (B*) Audi vehicles.
-Built using Go, this tool interfaces with the vehicle's OBD-II port to retrieve and clear DTCs, providing a user-friendly command line interface for Audi owners and enthusiasts.
+- [Flacer](https://www.github.com/Mccullahz/flacer) - An in devlopment cross platform desktop application for playing and managing high resolution audio files.
+Building with Go + Wails, it aims to provide a seamless user experience for audiophiles regardless of their operating system.
 - [Library Management System](https://github.com/Mccullahz/CS3700-LMS) - A library management system built using Java and JavaFX.
 This project allows users to manage library resources, including books, members, and transactions.
 It features a user-friendly interface and supports basic MySQL CRUD operations for efficient library management.